IdoSagiv/hole-filling/README.md

 * Command Line utility

 The input for the program is:
-* Path the original and hole-mask images
+* Path to the original and hole-mask images
 * z and epsilon values for the weight function
 * Connectivity type (4 or 8 connected)